-Technique/Tool Purpose Pros Cons/Considerations HTML (basics) To create Web content Basic to everything on the Web Takes a day or two to learn the most important tags HTML Forms To transmit data to and from participant.
-Basic device used in Web research Takes a day to learn the basics WYSIWYG Web Editors To create Web content, including HTML Forms Help people who do not know HTML to make Web pages.
+Technique Purpose Pros Cons/Considerations HTML (basics) To create Web content Basic to everything on the Web Takes a day or two to learn the most important tags HTML Forms To transmit data to and from participant Basic device used in Web research Takes a day to learn the basics WYSIWYG Web Editors To create Web content, including HTML forms Help people who do not know HTML to make Web pages.
 Easy to make good-looking pages without understanding.
 Easy to learn.
 Can create headaches for researchers.
 Students often fall into traps from which they cannot escape or may even remain unaware of fatal errors that spoil their project.
 SurveyWiz Creates one-page HTML surveys Easy to learn and use.
 Creates surveys with text boxes and scales of radio buttons.
 Limited in what it does.
-FactorWiz Creates one-page, within-subjects factorial designs with up to six factors.
-Easy to learn.
+No detailed response time measurement.
+FactorWiz Creates one-page, within-subjects factorial designs with up to six factors Easy to learn.
 Creates random orders of factorial material.
-Limited in what it does.
+Same limits as SurveyWiz.
 Must be used repeatedly to create between-subjects conditions.
-WWW Survey Assistant Creates a variety of surveys and CGI scripts.
-More powerful than SurveyWiz More difficult to learn than SurveyWiz.
-WEXTOR Creates multipage, between-subjects, within-subjects, quasi-experimental, or mixed factorial designs.
-Download complete code, ready to be put on server.
+Web Survey Assistant Creates a variety of surveys and CGI scripts More powerful than SurveyWiz.
+More difficult to learn than SurveyWiz.
+WEXTOR Creates multipage, between- subjects, within-subjects, quasi-experimental, or mixed factorial designs; based on HTML and JavaScript.
 Easy to learn.
-Many human factors considerations built in, prevents methodological pitfalls in Internet-based research.
+Many human factors considerations built-in, prevents methodological pitfalls in Internet-based research.
 Cannot do certain things that can be done with Java or Authorware.
-LogAnalyzer For analysis of log files (turns raw server data into files in "one participant per line" format) Handles any type of log file.
+Scientific LogAnalyzer For analysis of log files (turns raw server data into files in "one participant per line" format) Handles any type of log file.
 Includes module for dropout analysis.
 Calculates response times.
 Highly flexible.
 One must ensure that the server saves the key information in the log file.
-CGI Scripting (e.g., Perl, PHP) Control the server, save data, security (e.g., passwords, on-line exams).
-Server side programming.
+CGI Scripting (e.g., Perl, PHP) Control the server, save data, security (e.g., passwords, online exams).
+Server-side programming.
 Automation of many necessary processes such as saving data.
-Works for any participant.
+Works for any browser.
 Not easy to learn.
 Constant version updating necessary, due to security risks.
-May function more slowly than client side programs.
+May function more slowly than client-side programs.
 JavaScript Powerful programming language.
 Include dynamic interaction with participant.
 Control and measure time.
-Client-side, hence requires JavaScript turned on in the participant's Web browser.
+Client side, hence requires JavaScript turned on in the participant's browser.
 May not work properly in certain Web browsers.
-Authorware Construct experiments requiring timing, graphics, dynamic interactions.
+Authorware Construct experiments requiring timing, graphics, and dynamic interactions.
 Products look good.
 Runs client side.
-Can do same tasks as Java, but easier to learn.
+Can do same tasks as Java but easier to learn.
 GUI.
 Expensive.
 Plug-in download necessary on part of the participants.
 Java Powerful programming language, object-oriented.
 Free.
-Usually preinstalled on computers.
+Usually preinstalled in browsers.
 Precompiled applets run on client side.
-Very difficult to learn, may not work as expected with some Web browsers/operating systems are the two most popular programming languages that can be used to write server-side programs.
-Of course, to program the server, one needs to have access to the server.
+Very difficult to learn, may not work as expected with some Web browsers/ operating systems.